Our editorial team follows strict guidelines to ensure accuracy and objectivity. Learn more about our process.

 The 120-year operating history is the real credibility driver here.
 American National has been paying claims through every major economic cycle since 1905 — that track record speaks for itself on a product where longevity of the carrier is the whole point.

 Rate competitiveness is consistent rather than dominant.
-American National doesn't lead the survey on any specific term the way Athene or Penn Mutual do, but they show up in the competitive range across most premium tiers and term lengths.
+American National doesn't lead the survey on raw payout the way EquiTrust or Athene do, but they show up in the competitive range across most premium tiers and term lengths.
 For clients comparing four or five carriers side by side, American National often comes in close enough to the leaders that the strength and service story closes the conversation.

 When American National Fits